ChoTotOSS/chotot-web-standards/javascript/packages/eslint-config-chotot/README.md

 ### eslint-config-chotot

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y` and `eslint-babel`.
+It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y`, `eslint-plugin-chotot` and `eslint-babel`.
 If you don't need React, see [eslint-config-chotot-base](https://npmjs.com/eslint-config-chotot-base).

 1. Install the correct versions of each package, which are listed by the command: